Billionaire philanthropist MacKenzie Scott remarries

 “I have been a teacher for the majority of my life, as well as a grateful student of the generosity of those around me,” he wrote.
 “This has meant doing my best to follow their example by passing on resources of all kinds — from time, to energy, to material possessions — when I have had them to give.
 And now, in a stroke of happy coincidence, I am married to one of the most generous and kind people I know — and joining her in a commitment to pass on an enormous financial wealth to serve others.”

 Scott, 50, received $36 billion when her divorce was finalized two years ago.
 The fortune has grown to an estimated $53 billion, most of which the novelist and philanthropist has pledged to give away.
 Scott’s personal wealth has grown significantly during the pandemic, along with Amazon’s share price.

-“This pandemic has been a wrecking ball in the lives of Americans already struggling,” she wrote in a Medium post in December. “ Meanwhile, it has substantially increased the wealth of billionaires.”
+“This pandemic has been a wrecking ball in the lives of Americans already struggling,” she wrote in a Medium post in December.
+“Meanwhile, it has substantially increased the wealth of billionaires.”

 She apparently met Jewett through Seattle’s Lakeside School, where her children attend classes and Jewett taught high school science.
 The elite private school for grades 5-12 boasts Bill Gates as an alumni.

-Scott shared the happy news on her author bio on Amazon’s website, reports the New York Times: “She lives in Seattle with her four children and her husband, Dan.”
+Scott shared the happy news on her author bio on Amazon’s website: “She lives in Seattle with her four children and her husband, Dan.”

 In a gracious note, Bezos (who also owns The Washington Post) seems genuinely thrilled for his ex-wife: “Dan is such a great guy, and I’m happy and excited for the both of them,” he said in a statement.